-With Applied, you can easily move candidates to an interview round.
+With Applied, you can easily move candidates from your pipeline to an interview round.

-This option is useful if your team needs to use tools outside of Applied to schedule interviews with candidates and the interviewing panel (e.g. with Google, and Microsoft tools); and, at the same time, you want to:
+This option is useful if your team needs to use tools like Google or Microsoft outside of Applied to schedule interviews with candidates and the interviewing panel.

-- have a single source of truth about your hiring pipeline
+- maintain a single source of truth about your hiring pipeline

 - score interviews in a structured, unbiased way